adampingel/axle-cicd/README.md

 ## TO DO

-* verify site release
 * sbt-ci-release
-  * non-snapshot releases failing
+  * non-snapshot releases failing from gh action
   * See evidence from [build 14](https://github.com/adampingel/axle-cicd/actions/runs/2171167104) that whatever is being signed doesn't exist, which is seemingly resulting in the ioctl error

 ### Before port to axle